alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 > "If an explicit activation is performed against a Sender or Receiver, the API MUST request a re-application of settings to the underlying Sender or Receiver implementation whether the settings have changed or not.
 For example, in the case of multicast Receivers, it is suggested that this involves an explicit IGMP leave and join.
 For a Sender, this might involve stopping and re-starting the stream."

+The [TR-10-13][] expression "becomes inactive" in the context of the ECDH private/public keys pair MUST be interpreted as an activation with `master_enable` set to `false` resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Sender.

+The [TR-10-13][] expression "become inactive" in other contexts MUST be interpreted as either internally becoming momentarily inactive during an activation with `master_enable` set to `true` resulting in `master_enable` remaining `true` at the `active` endpoint of a Sender, or becoming inactive during activation with `master_enable` set to `false` resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Sender.

+In a "re-activation" a Sender MAY change all the privacy encryption parameter but the Sender's ECDH privat/public keys pair.

-The [TR-10-13][] expression "become inactive" MUST be interpreted as `master_enable` becomes `false` at the active endpoint of a Sender and as such the Sender MUST NOT change the IS-05 `ext_privacy` transport parameters and the `privacy` attribute parameters of the SDP transport file during "re-activation" because `master_enable` remains `true` at the active endpoint of the Sender.
-The privacy encryption parameters of a Sender MUST remain unchanged during "re-activation".
+At activation (`master_enable` becomes true) and re-activation (`mater_enable` remains true) a Sender MUST update the `ext_privacy` transport parameters at the `staged`, `active` and `constraints` endpoints and the `privacy` attribute parameters of the SDP transport file at the `transportfile` endpoint prior to completing the activation.

 #### With ECDH